Caravan Decking Cost

 Decking Removal

-If you already have decking around your caravan that needs to be replaced, you must also consider the replacement costs.
-It is possible that you only need some of your decking replaced, which can cost around £300, but a full replacement should cost around £4,000 or more.
+If you already have decking around your caravan that needs to be replaced, you must also consider the costs of having it removed and disposed of.

 What's Involved in Installing Caravan Decking?